Course Information

 Before the first session, you will be required to write your first 600 words, find the opening of one novel that you love, write your section summaries for TP 1 to TP 2 and answer some review questions.

-Before the rest of the sessions, you will send a 1,500 word document to you tutor and, in the live course, your fellow group members.
+Before each session, you will submit a chapter for detailed feedback from your tutor and your fellow group members and prepare feedback for the other writers in your group.
 They will read and analyse your work and give you detailed feedback in class.

-By the end of each session, you’ll have lots of suggestions to work with.
-This will give you a clear idea of what works, what doesn’t and what needs to be done to make your story the best it can be.
+By the end of each session, you will have lots of suggestions to work with.
+This will give you a clear idea of what works, what does not and what needs to be done to make your story the best it can be.

 The Importance of Re-writing and Editing